bvilnis/bennysbytes_old/content/en/docs/media-server/usenet-setup.md

 Note that most NZB indexers, including NZBGeek, require a membership fee for full access to their NZB files.

-Now that you have your Usenet provider and indexer accounts ready, we can proceed to the next section, where we'll configure the media server applications.
+Now that you have your Usenet provider and indexer accounts ready, we can proceed to the next section, where we'll install  the media server applications.